 We are an intentionally diverse community.
 We welcome people regardless of their race, class, age, gender, religious background, or sexual orientation.
-We are a Welcoming Congregation and have chosen to take a very public stand on this issue with our published Statement of Conscience.
+We are a Welcoming Congregation and have chosen to take a very public stand on this issue.

 In matters of theology, we believe, in the words of one sage, that “we do not have to think alike to love alike.”
 The history of our faith is rooted in the Judeo-Christian tradition.
 Yet, you will find among us Buddhists and pantheists, pagans and liberal Christians, theists and humanists, and any combination or variation of the above.